 - Take part in an RMI adventure and see why we continue to set the standard in guiding excellence.

-RMI is proud to offer a 3 to 1 climber to guide ratio on our Alaska Mountaineering Seminar - Expedition.
+RMI offers a climber-to-guide ratio of 3:1 on our Expedition Skills Seminar - Kahiltna Glacier.
 Our experienced guides offer extensive personal instruction through the course, from the teaching of fundamental climbing knots to instruction and guidance during the climbs.
-Rainier Mountaineering, Inc. is committed to a safe, fun, and educational program and these goals are best achieved with a low student to guide ratio.
+RMI Expeditions is committed to a safe, fun, and educational program, and these goals are best achieved with a low climber to guide ratio.
 While less expensive instructional programs in Alaska exist, none offer the instruction, quality, and experience of RMI.

-Successful completion of the Alaska Mountaineering Seminar - Expedition in combination with climbing experience on Rainier or other glaciated peaks will make you eligible for any of our expeditions on Denali and provides you with good experience for other glaciated peaks around the world.
+Successful completion of the Expedition Skills Seminar - Kahiltna Glacier in combination with climbing experience on Rainier or other glaciated peaks will make you eligible for any of our expeditions on Denali and provides you with good experience for other glaciated peaks around the world.

 THE RMI DIFFERENCE

-With over 35 years of experience of guiding on Mt.
-McKinley alone, RMI's legacy of instruction, safety, and success in the Alaska Range is unmatched.
-Our Alaska Mountaineering Seminar - Expedition is designed from years of experience guiding climbers on North America's highest mountain with the goal of providing participants with all of the necessary skills to go on to safely, confidently, and successfully scale Denali and the world's other greatest peaks.
+With over 40 years of experience of guiding on Denali alone, RMI's legacy of instruction, safety, and success in the Alaska Range is unmatched.
+Our Expedition Skills Seminar - Kahiltna Glacier is designed from years of experience guiding climbers on North America's highest mountain with the goal of providing participants with all of the necessary skills to go on to safely, confidently, and successfully scale Denali and the world's other greatest peaks.

 Our program is fully equipped with comprehensive medical kits and communication equipment.
 Our guides and staff are highly trained in emergency mountain medicine and work to maintain our strict standards of safety, keeping close dialogue with participants throughout the program.
 When problems arise on the mountain, away from medical facilities, the level of training and experience RMI's guides have makes them some of the most sought after guides in the profession.